pointfreeco/swift-composable-architecture/README.md

 ## Learn More

-The Composable Architecture was designed over the course of many episodes on [Point-Free](https://www.pointfree.co), a video series exploring functional programming and the Swift language, hosted by [Brandon Williams](https://twitter.com/mbrandonw) and [Stephen Celis](https://twitter.com/stephencelis).
+The Composable Architecture was designed over the course of many episodes on [Point-Free][pointfreeco], a video series exploring functional programming and the Swift language, hosted by [Brandon Williams][mbrandonw] and [Stephen Celis][stephencelis].

-You can watch all of the episodes [here](https://www.pointfree.co/collections/composable-architecture), as well as a dedicated, multipart tour of the architecture from scratch: [part 1](https://www.pointfree.co/collections/composable-architecture/a-tour-of-the-composable-architecture/ep100-a-tour-of-the-composable-architecture-part-1), [part 2](https://www.pointfree.co/collections/composable-architecture/a-tour-of-the-composable-architecture/ep101-a-tour-of-the-composable-architecture-part-2), [part 3](https://www.pointfree.co/collections/composable-architecture/a-tour-of-the-composable-architecture/ep102-a-tour-of-the-composable-architecture-part-3) and [part 4](https://www.pointfree.co/collections/composable-architecture/a-tour-of-the-composable-architecture/ep103-a-tour-of-the-composable-architecture-part-4).
+You can watch all of the episodes [here][tca-episode-collection], as well as a dedicated, [multipart tour][tca-tour] of the architecture from scratch.

 <a href="https://www.pointfree.co/collections/composable-architecture">
   <img alt="video poster image" src="https://d3rccdn33rt8ze.cloudfront.net/episodes/0069.jpeg" width="600">